foobarx/rtd-test/docs/source/index.rst

 Welcome to the HZI Sequencing Order Management System documentation!
 ====================================================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+The **Sequencing Order Management** streamlines the submission process for sequencing requests at Helmholtz Centre for Infection Research.
+When installed it offers functionality to:

+    Submit new sequencing orders
+    Track the status of your samples
+    Manage metadata according to MIxS standards
+    Export data for ENA submission

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for further information regarding the functionality, demonstrated using a demonstration server.

+Notes on setting up a local installation are shown at :doc`local_installation` and development notes at :doc:`development_notes`.

 .. note::

    This project is under active development.

-   Lumache hosts its documentation on Read the Docs.

-   Additional info

 Contents
 --------